ProceduresGovernment

 Average Age 2025-Q1

 At first quarter of 2025, the male workforce in Preparers and Street Food Vendors represented the 45.7% of the employed population and women 54.3%.
-The male and female workforce was higher in the age group 35 to 44 years (81.5k men and 100k women).
+The male workforce was higher in the age group of 35 to 44 years (81.5k), while the female workforce was higher in the age group of undefined (N/A).

 The highest average salary was $6.53k MX received by men from 45 to 54 years, while the lowest average salary was $2.22k MX received by women from 15 to 24 years.